 Brownells - M16 Mil-spec MP/HPT BCG

-Of course, we’re not going to forget about those who are looking for a BCG that needs to fit their budget.
+This is perfect for those who are looking for an excellent BCG that also fits their budget.
 Lucky for them, we’ve found one in the Brownells’ M16 Mil-Spec BCG.
 This fully-assembled unit comes with the bolt itself, the bolt carrier, and your necessary pins (cam, firing, and fire retaining).

 More specifically, they’re all heat-treated and shot-peened to ensure the best in durability.
 If it passes with flying colors, it will withstand a good amount of abuse or anything else that may try to damage it.